 Axel Laurent Angel Lambert Witsel was born on the 12th day of January 1989 to parents; mother, Sylvie Witsel and father, Thierry Witsel in the beautiful city of Liège, Belgium.

-Axel was born into a mixed-race and a loving family background.
+Axel was born into a mixed-race and loving family background.
 His jovial loving parents had their children at an early age.
 His mother pictured below is Belgian and his father has roots in the French Caribbean island of Martinique.
 Both had their children at an early age.

 Axel Witsel grew up with his one and only kid sister who goes by the name Whitney Witsel.
 Despite having a Belgian white mother, both kids were born inheriting their father’s gene thus making them be grouped as members of the Belgian Black Ethnicity.

-Growing up, Withney to Axel, a greater feeling of being loved thanks to heir open lines of communication which both siblings inherited from their parents.
+Growing up, Withney to Axel, a greater feeling of being loved thanks to their open lines of communication which both siblings inherited from their parents.
 Naturally, Axel grew up as a young boy having football at his feet and finding himself loving only football as a hobby and gift.

 His parents allowed him to play on open pitches but never considered their son taking football seriously.
-This was because of limited opportunities Belgian football provided at that time.
+This was because of the limited opportunities Belgian football provided at that time.
 As Axel puts it;

 ‘There were no toys or games when I was younger, just a football.
 I’m entirely grateful for everything my dad did.
 He always pushed me.
 Without him, I wouldn’t have this incredible journey that I’m on so far.’